amitrathod101/docker-concepts/docker-lab.md

 - Built a Docker Image
 - Created a contanier from the Docker Image!!

 12> Now open a tab on your browser and copy this link, you should be able to add items in the to-do list.
-Make sure it is working by adding things in it, checking it or even deleting it.
+Make sure it is working by adding things in it, checking it or even deleting it(I meant on the to do list!).

      http://localhost:3000/